 Size and Color

-The substantial size of the black-eye Susan helps it to stand out in a crowd.
+The substantial proportion of the black-eyed Susan helps it to stand out in a crowd.
 They range from 12-39 inches tall and 12-18 inches in width.
 The stems branch out with flower heads on the end that can measure up to 4 inches in diameter.
 Colors are often red, brown, and orange.